dylanmooney62/laravel-blog/content/blog/post-form.md

 }
 ```

-This code will run on every save event meaning each time a post is created and updated the following will take place

 I created the slug using the title of post and the slug helper method laravel provides

-I also noticed the body request was being submitted in double quotes which would mess up the formatting when displaying the elements so I used the subtr method to remove the the first and last characters which were the quotation marks on both ends.
+I also noticed the body attribute was being submitted in double quotes which would mess up the formatting when displaying the post so I used the **subtr** method to remove the the first and last characters which were the quotation marks on both ends.

-To create an excerpt I first strip the html tags from body and then retrieve the first 55 characters.
-I then concatenate "..." to indicate the text has been truncated.
+To create an excerpt I first stripped the html tags from body and then retrieved the first 55 characters.
+I then concatenated "..." to indicate the text has been truncated.